Colby College's Acceptance Rate Results for the Class of 2029

 Capstone Projects

-While this may sound intimidating, a capstone project is an independent project you can take on during your high school years.
-It showcases self-driven exploration of a topic or objective you’re interested in.
+While this may sound intimidating, a capstone project is an independent project you can undertake during your high school years.
+Capstone projects are superb at showing your leadership, innovation, and diligence––all qualities that admissions officers highly value in applicants.

-This is different from a regular activity you might take on once or twice a week, because these are larger, more intensive initiatives you take on for several months.
-This is a way to ‘dive deep’ into a topic, cause, or organization you’re passionate about, which further demonstrates to admissions officers your commitment to your field.
+This is different from the regular activities you might engage in once or twice a week, because these are larger, more intensive initiatives you commit to for several months, even years.
+It's a great way to ‘dive deep’ into a topic, cause, or organisation you’re passionate about, while helping you stand out from other students with similar academic achievements.

 Capstone examples: